CONSUMER ALERT: Beech-Nut Recalls Baby Food for Tiny Bits of Glass

 If you purchased Stage 2 Beech-Nut CLASSICS Sweet Potato & Chicken baby food, discard it immediately.
 If your child was harmed by ingesting the affected product, you have a right to seek compensation and justice on their behalf.

-Contact Pitman, Kalkhoff, Sicula & Dentice today for a FREE review of your case.
+Contact a personal injury attorney from Pitman, Kalkhoff, Sicula & Dentice today for a FREE review of your case.
 We never charge any fees up front and the details of your case are always confidential.
 Find out if we can help you today.